TovarishFin/votable-owner/README.md

 ### Example of Use
 1. Company X has mostly finished development of their ecosystem.
 They will need an owner who can do special permissioned actions such as pausing or unpausing a token.
 1. They have decided that keeping a single account safe is too much of a risk and would rather have 5 different accounts which could vote together in order to perform owner actions.
-1. Company X uses MultiSigVote contract as the owner.
+1. Company X uses VotableOwner contract as the owner.
 1. They deploy the contract and set 5 different managers as voters.
 1. They set minimum votes to 3 for performing an action.
     * This allows for up to two of the private keys being lost.
     * These accounts can be removed by vote of the remaining 3 voters.
     * Other accounts can be added as replacements.
-1. Company X sets the owner of the their token to the MultiSigVote contract.
+1. Company X sets the owner of the their token to the VotableOwner contract.
 1. Later down the road, Company X decides they need to pause the token for some reason.
 1. Company X decides on the 3 people needed to vote.
 1. All 3 of the voters run `pauseToken()`